-As a school we will follow the "Sexual violence and sexual harassment between children in schools and colleges" advice provided by the DfE
+We will follow the "Sexual violence and sexual harassment between children in schools and colleges" advice provided by the DfE.

 We will challenge all contact behaviours that have a sexual nature to them such as pushing or rubbing against, grabbing bottoms, breasts or genitals, pinging or flicking bras, lifting skirts or pulling down trousers and impose appropriate levels of disciplinary action, to be clear that these behaviours are not tolerated or acceptable.
+Support will be provided to victims of sexual violence and sexual harassment and we will ensure that they are kept safe.